thekzbn/word-analysis/docs/Detail.md

 # Detail View Architecture

 **Author**: Ayomide Deji-Adeyale (@thekzbn)
 **File**: `src/pages/Detail.tsx`

-The Detail view is a dynamic component that provides a granular inspection of specific linguistic categories.
-It prioritizes data density and comparative analysis.

----
+The Detail view renders focused inspections of individual analysis categories.
+Each view exposes the full dataset for its category and supports comparison without introducing additional abstraction layers.

-## 1. Dynamic Routing
+## Routing
-The component uses `useParams` to identify the current analysis context.
-- **Path**: `/details/:type`
-- **Mechanism**: A `switch` statement evaluates the `:type` parameter to return the appropriate sub-layout (e.g., `letters`, `patterns`, `vowels`).

----

-## 2. Special Components & Logic

-### Phonological Pattern Modal
-- **Logic**: When a user clicks a pattern card (e.g., "CVCV"), the `selectedPattern` state is updated.
+Routing is parameter-driven.
+The active analysis type is read from the URL and determines which layout and data slice are rendered.

+The route shape is `/details/:type`.
+The `type` parameter is evaluated explicitly and mapped to a corresponding view.
+Unsupported values resolve to a safe fallback.

+No data is recomputed during navigation.

+## Pattern inspection

+### Structural pattern modal

+Pattern cards are interactive.
+Selecting a card updates a local state value representing the active pattern.
+This state controls the visibility and content of the modal.

-- **Word Filtering**: The modal displays every single word from the 5,000-word list that matches the selected structure.
+The modal lists every word from the corpus that matches the selected structure.
+Filtering is performed against precomputed pattern groups.
+No additional passes over the word list occur at this stage.

-- **UI**: A fixed-position overlay with a backdrop blur.
-It uses `overflow-y-auto` to allow scrolling through long lists of words.
+The modal is rendered as a fixed overlay.
+Long lists are scrollable.
+The background is visually suppressed without introducing visual noise.

+## Positional metrics

 ### PositionMetric

-A custom sub-component used in the Character Distribution view.
-- **Logic**: It visualizes the positional probability of a letter.
+`PositionMetric` is a local component used in character distribution views.
+It represents the positional likelihood of a letter using a single horizontal bar.
-- **UI**: A thin 1px horizontal progress bar where the filled portion (`--radiance`) represents the percentage of time that letter appears in a specific position (Start, Middle, or End).

-### SimpleBarChart (Comparative Mode)
-In the Positional Matrix view, two bar charts are placed side-by-side.
-- **Onset Chart**: Displays characters most likely to start a word.
-- **Coda Chart**: Displays characters most likely to end a word.
-- **Purpose**: This layout is designed to help the user identify "bookend" trends in English word construction.

----

-## 3. Design Discipline
-- **Borders**: All grid containers use `bg-serenity` with a `1px` gap.
-This creates sharp, clean dividing lines between data cells without increasing the visual "weight" of the cards.
-- **Typography**: Strictly uses Inter Display.
-All technical values are rendered with the same weight as descriptive text to maintain an authoritative, non-decorative tone.
-- **Accordions**: Like the Home page, each detail view has an expandable description header.
-The circular trigger is placed directly beside the title for compact accessibility.

----
-*Developed by Ayomide Deji-Adeyale (@thekzbn).*
+The filled portion of the bar corresponds to the percentage of occurrences at a given position.
+Values are rendered directly.
+No smoothing or interpolation is applied.

+## Comparative views

+### Side-by-side distributions

+Some views render paired bar charts to allow direct comparison.
+A common example is onset versus terminus distribution.

+Charts share scale and configuration to preserve comparability.
+Their purpose is contrast, not decoration.

+## Presentation constraints

+Containers are separated using background colour and one-pixel gaps rather than shadows or elevation.
+Typography is uniform.
+Numeric values are not visually emphasised beyond their position in the layout.

+Expandable descriptions follow the same interaction pattern used on the Home page.
+Triggers are colocated with titles to minimise scanning overhead.